TRNY13/Capstone_Project/README.md

 This project is still a work in progress, and I plan on adding a more functionality in the future.
 Which includes user authentication, publicly deploying the app, and adding in a 3rd party APi.

+I followed along this guide when setting up the initial portions of the project. https://www.javaguides.net/2020/07/spring-boot-react-js-crud-example-tutorial-spring-boot-backend-part1.html